Table of Contents Show

 Byzantine and Romanesque Architectural Periods

 The fall of the Roman Empire led to the Byzantine and Romanesque styles, which saw the evolution of religious architecture.
-The Hagia Sophia in Constantinople (now Istanbul), completed in 537 AD, exemplifies Byzantine architecture with its magnificent central dome — an engineering marvel that influenced old architecture for centuries.
+The Hagia Sophia in Constantinople (now Istanbul), completed in 537 AD, exemplifies Byzantine architecture with its magnificent central dome.
 Romanesque architecture, characterized by thick walls, rounded arches, and sturdy pillars, served as a critical transitional phase in this architectural styles timeline.

 The Gothic style emerged in the 12th century, characterized by pointed arches, ribbed vaults, and flying buttresses.
-This style allowed for taller structures and more natural light, as seen in cathedrals like Notre-Dame in Paris and Chartres Cathedral.
-Gothic cathedrals remain among the finest examples of old world architecture and older architecture that continues to inspire visitors and architects alike.
-These buildings demonstrate how ancient and medieval builders solved structural challenges that allowed architecture through the ages to reach ever-greater heights.
+These structural innovations worked together to redirect weight outward and downward, freeing interior walls from load-bearing duties.
+The result: taller structures and far more natural light, as seen in cathedrals like Notre-Dame in Paris and Chartres Cathedral.
+Gothic cathedrals remain among the finest examples of old world architecture that continues to inspire visitors and architects alike.

 Renaissance and Baroque Architecture (1400 AD to 1800 AD)